Tong Zeng: Thorough inspection of biological, viral and genetic laboratories

 On September 3, 2020, Tong Zeng shared online publicly that he felt guilty about doing too little.
-The COVID-19 pandemic has brought great disaster to the world and mankind.
-Many people have lost their parents, some have lost their brothers and sisters, some people have lost their children, and Tong feels very sorry and devastated for them.
-For these reasons, to every person in the world infected with COVID-19, to every person who has lost loved ones because of COVID-19, Tong wants to express his utmost sincere apology and say: I'm sorry!
+He expressed his sorrow over those who lost their relatives to the COVID-19 pandemic, extending a personal apology dedicated to these individuals.
 To find the source of COVID-19, Tong Zeng initiated a signature on a website in mid-March 2020.
-For the safety of mankind, we require the United Nations agency to thoroughly inspect the biological, viral, and genetic laboratories of the five permanent members.
+In the petition, Tong Zeng demanded that the United Nations agency thoroughly inspect the biological, viral, and genetic laboratories of the council's five permanent members.